-FYI - The members of our parish pray collectively and individually this week for those who are ill, those in the Armed Forces currently serving our country with bravery and distinction here and throughout the world: Anna Nosal, GALINA Alipova, SOPHIE Zubura, MARK Wolchko, NICOLE Berezny, JOAN Yakimik, DOROTHY Hnatkow, JOHN and DOROTHY Genoni, MARY Lisovsky, JENNIFER, HASMIK Barth, ANTON Chaikovsky, NINA, MIKE and HELEN Bojcik, DONNA Miller, KARISSA Douglas, baby LAINEY Madeline Santaella, MARINA Troshina, NATALIA, ALEXANDER Hnatkow, IRINA Kostina, EMIL Overmere, ANDREW Miketzuk, DAVID, Sgt.
+FYI - The members of our parish pray collectively and individually this week for those who are ill, those in the Armed Forces currently serving our country with bravery and distinction here and throughout the world: Anna Nosal, GALINA Alipova, SOPHIE Zubura, MARK Wolchko, NICOLE Berezny, JOAN Yakimik, DOROTHY Hnatkow, JOHN and DOROTHY Genoni, MARY Lisovsky, JENNIFER, HASMIK Barth, ANTON Chaikovsky, NINA, MIKE and HELEN Bojcik, DONNA Miller, KARISSA Douglas, baby LAINEY Madeline Santaella, MARINA Troshina, NATALIA, ALEXANDER Hnatkow, IRINA Kostina, EMIL Overmere, ANDREW Miketzuk, Daniel Walsh, Sgt.
 ALEKSEI Kovaleuski, private TIMOPHEI Koval, private NIKITA Fenko and private ALEXANDER Parchomchuk, youth LUKE, youth DANIEL, ANNE Holowach, STEVE Pinchak, MARY Gambal, HELEN & YURI Metelow, MICHAEL Ksenich and LeROY Knowles.

 FYI - There will be no parastas served on the second Sunday of each month.
 Fr.
 George visits the children in Sunday School.

 FYI - Hospital Reminder - Because of privacy law (HIPAA), Fr.
 George is not notified by hospitals any longer.
 They do not give out information to non-relatives without express permission, so, if you want the priest to know yours or your loved one’s condition, you must inform the hospital or nursing home in writing.